amandalin047/ERP_2023Fall/filters.md

 $$R = \frac{V}{I}$$

-where R is the resistance of an electric circuit.
+where $R$ is the resistance of an electric circuit.
 This can be extended to impedance as follows

 $$Z = \frac{V}{I}$$